glowkeeper/arweaveFilmPosterArchive/README.md

 (If you do not want to include adult films, supply the `-p` argument.
 If you do not want video releases, supply the `-m` argument).

-The final step of the script uses [hooverd](https://github.com/samcamwilliams/hooverd) to push some generated html to [Arweave](https://www.arweave.org).
+The final step of the `filmArchiver.sh` script (which you'll find in the `bin` subdirectory) uses [hooverd](https://github.com/samcamwilliams/hooverd) to push some generated html to [Arweave](https://www.arweave.org).
 The script will output a transaction key from [Arweave](https://www.arweave.org).
 It will look like this:

 ```
 Transaction jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY dispatched to arweave.net:443 with response: 200.